-@E: CS172 The number of ports in the instantiation does not match the number of ports in the module definition for instance instanceName
+@E: CS172 The number of ports in the instantiation does not match the number of ports in the module definition for instance instanceName set_option -hdl_define -set SYN_STRICT_MODPORTS

 This can occur if you have specified a global interface instantiation for modports using the "." syntax to access the ports.
 Set the SYN_STRICT-MODPORTS macro to ensure mapping completes successfully.